 The VWU Faculty Team Advisor Program seeks to help students achieve success in both their curricular and co-curricular pursuits, to highlight the common instructional mission shared by coaches and professors, and to advance cooperation between coaches and faculty members in support of the University's mission.
-Each of our 22 programs are paired with a faculty member and are expected to collaborate and provide opportunities for interaction at practices, games and/or social events sponsored by our athletic department.
-The most current list of Faculty Team Advisors can be found listed in the Athletics Staff Directory.
+Each of our 23 programs are paired with a faculty member and are expected to collaborate and provide opportunities for interaction at practices, games and/or social events sponsored by our athletic department.